 Prof. Marion Gibson Associate Dean for Education in the College of Humanities, and Professor of Renaissance and Magical Literatures at the University of Exeter, and author of Early Modern Witches: Witchcraft Cases in Contemporary Writing, Reading Witchcraft: Stories of Early English Witches, and Rediscovering Renaissance Witchcraft.

 Dr. Dan Harms Associate librarian at SUNY Courtland, author of the The Book of Oberon, The Long-Lost Friend: An American Grimoire, and Of Angels, Demons, and Spirits: A Sourcebook of British Magic.

 Alex Hogan Managing Partner in Etic Labs a research and development laboratory consisting of scientists, technologists, and artists interested in the development of new methods and technologies to promote and sustain collective social activism and the use of public data.

 Prof. Ronald Hutton Head of the School of Humanities and Professor of History at the University of Bristol and author of Triumph of the Moon and The Witch: A History of Fear from Ancient Times to the Present.

-Srijan Kumar Postdoctoral researcher in data science, machine learning, and cybersafety in the Computer Science Department at Stanford University.
+Srijan Kumar Assistant Professor at Georgia Tech in the College of Computing and former postdoctoral researcher in data science, machine learning, and cybersafety in the Computer Science Department at Stanford University.